Abbott Rapid Antigen Testing

 What should I do if I receive a positive result?

-Regardless of your vaccination status, self-isolate immediately and Case Management will reach out shortly to provide you guidance on next steps.
+Regardless of your vaccination status, self-isolate immediately.
+You will receive a notification from Case Management with guidance on next steps.

 What should I do if I receive an invalid result?

 While an invalid result is not indicative of either a positive or negative result, it does not provide you with a definitive result.
-We ask that you come in to re-test at your earliest convenience.
+We ask that you return to re-test at your earliest convenience.

 What should I do if I don’t have a smart device?

 Email email@example.com and tell them that you don’t have a smart device.
 We will walk you through next steps to navigate testing.

 What should I do if I am having issues downloading my NAVICA app or creating an account?

 I notice an at-home option in the NAVICA app.
 Do I have access to this?

 At-home testing is offered by Abbott independently through eMed.
 If you chose to purchase these tests you do so at your own cost.
 Costs will not be reimbursed by Northwestern.